ftashmit/donorLink/README.md

-Here's a detailed `README.md` file and a short description for your GitHub repository:

-### GitHub Repository Description
 **DonorLink** - A MERN stack web app connecting blood donation prospects directly to donors, facilitating quick responses during emergencies by bypassing traffic in local blood banks.

 ---